-A fundamental requirement of our marketing principles is that our marketing is aimed only at adult smokers and is not designed to engage or appeal to children.
+A fundamental requirement of our marketing principles is that our marketing is aimed only at adult consumers and is not designed to engage or appeal to children.

-We agree that the tobacco industry should be regulated, but we also think we should be able to communicate in a responsible way with adult consumers about our tobacco and nicotine products.
+We agree that our industry should be regulated, but we also think we should be able to communicate in a responsible way with adult consumers about our tobacco and nicotine products.

 For a business like ours, it is imperative that we provide clear and meaningful information about the different risk profiles of our products to help consumers make informed choices.

 Ensuring we market our products responsibly to adult consumers only is also key.

 At BAT, we have International Marketing Principles which provide guidance on key aspects of our marketing of our conventional combustible tobacco products and our reduced-risk*† products.

 We have expanded our portfolio in recent years to include, in addition to conventional combustible tobacco products, new categories of reduced-risk*† products (RRPs), including vapour, tobacco heating products and oral tobacco.
 To reflect this multi-category approach, our International Marketing Principles apply across all our products, not just conventional combustible tobacco products.

 Our International Marketing Principles require that our marketing, across all our products, must be: